This feature was last updated on July 5, 2019.

 Incumbent Democrat David Price has yet to declare his intentions for 2020.
 Candidates who challenged Price in 2018 include Democrat Michelle Law, Democrat Richard Watkins, and Republican Steve Von Loor.
 Price will be the clear frontrunner in this strongly Democratic district if he chooses to run again, but if he retires, expect a large field of Democratic contenders to enter the race.

 Incumbent Republican Virginia Foxx is the frontrunner in this strongly Republican seat.
 Foxx’s 2018 challengers included Republicans Dillon Gentry and Cortland Meader and Democrats DD Adams and Jenny Marshall.

 Incumbent Republican Mark Walker is the frontrunner in this strongly GOP seat.
+Democrat Angela Darrow Flynn has announced she will run for the seat.
 Walker’s 2018 challengers included Democrats Ryan Watts and Gerald Wong.

 Incumbent Republican David Rouzer is the frontrunner in this strongly GOP seat.
 Rouzer’s 2018 challengers included Democrats Kyle Horton and Grayson Parker.

 Incumbent Republican Richard Hudson is the frontrunner in this strongly GOP seat.
 Hudson’s 2018 challengers included Democrats Frank McNeill, Mark Tiegel, and Scott Huffman, who has announced he will run for the seat again.

 Incumbent Republican Patrick McHenry is the frontrunner in this strongly GOP seat.
 McHenry’s 2018 challengers included Democrat David Brown and Republicans Gina Collias, Jeff Gregory, Ira Roberts, Seth Blankenship, and Albert Wiley.

 Incumbent Republican Mark Meadows is the frontrunner in this strongly GOP seat.
 Meadows’ 2018 challengers included Democrats Philip Price, Scott Donaldson, and Steve Woodsmall, who has announced he will run for the seat again.

 Incumbent Democrat Alma Adams is the frontrunner in this strongly Democratic seat.
 Adams’ 2018 challengers included Democrats Keith Young, Patrick Register, and Gabe Ortiz and Republicans Paul Wright, Paul Bonham, and Carl Persson.

 Incumbent Republican Ted Budd is the frontrunner in this potentially competitive GOP-leaning seat.
 Budd’s 2018 challengers included Democrats Kathy Manning and Adam Coker.

 Democratic Governor Roy Cooper will face little intraparty opposition in his reelection bid, save a potential challenge from 2016 primary contender Ken Spaulding.